Sundance Film Festival 2021

 Rioting spreads as social inequality causes tempers in a struggling community to flare, but the oppressive environment takes on a life of its own as the shadows of the housing estate close in.

-Hi Renaldho thank you for talking to TNC, how have you been holding up during these very strange times?
+Hi Renaldho thank you for talking to The New Current, how have you been holding up during these very strange times?

 Has this time offered you any new creative inspiration?